yihui/yihui.org/content/en/2022-12-19-disqus-to-giscus.md

 script would suffice.
 My situation is just too complicated.

-Knowing that I can manipulate (not for evil, of course) comments programmatically via Github GraphQL was a strong motivation for me to move the comments over to Github.
+Knowing that I can manipulate (not for evil, of course) comments programmatically via GitHub GraphQL was a strong motivation for me to move the comments over to GitHub.
 I have already taken advantage of this to batch modify the discussion titles (to make them clearer instead of only having a `pathname` in them).

-In the end, I'm particularly grateful to people who have posted comments on my site over these 17 years (you can [view all of them on Github](https://github.com/yihui/yihui.org/discussions) if interested).
+In the end, I'm particularly grateful to people who have posted comments on my site over these 17 years (you can [view all of them on GitHub](https://github.com/yihui/yihui.org/discussions) if interested).
 I have noticed an obvious decline in the number of comments after social media became popular, but I have already made enough long-time friends.
-Feel free to sign in Giscus with your Github account to leave comments at the bottom from now on.
+Feel free to sign in Giscus with your GitHub account to leave comments at the bottom from now on.
 See you in the next 17 years!